Sembawang MRT station: History

-Station overview
+Details

-The station is a two-level overground structure with one island platform and four exits, mostly to the residential and retail areas, as well as bus services.
+Sembawang station serves the North–South Line (NSL) and is situated between the Admiralty and Canberra stations.
+The official station code is NS11.
 Being part of the NSL, the station is operated by SMRT Trains.
 Located along Sembawang Way, the station serves the Singapore neighbourhood of Sembawang.
+The station is situated north of the Sun Plaza retail mall and Sembawang Bus Interchange and serves various public amenities such as Sembawang Neighbourhood Police Centre and Jelutong Community Club, as well as surrounding educational institutions such as Sembawang Primary School and Sembawang Secondary School.

 Like most stations on the Woodlands Extension, it has a kampung-style roof.
 The station, with more commercial spaces at 1,489 m2, has shops located at one side of the station concourse to serve the residents in the area.
 The station is integrated with other transportation modes, with longer sheltered bus bays of 36 m that can accommodate up to three buses alongside taxi stands.
 To address the higher demand by Sembawang Shipyard workers cycling to work, Sembawang station features more than 350 bicycle stands – the most among the Woodlands Extension stations.